Vyral/anne-stewart-blog/_posts/2017-07-05-the-rising-popularity-of-one-level-homes.md

 {% include youtube.html %}

-Today I’m talking about one-level properties and “master on the main” properties.
+Today I’m talking about one-level properties and “master-on-the-main” properties.
 In the last several years and especially the last 18 months, I have noticed this trend where buyers are coming to us and asking specifically for these types of properties.&nbsp;

 **Why is this so significant?** What we’re finding is that there are a huge number of people that are retiring, downsizing, or dealing with health problems which require living in a one-level house who are requesting these properties.&nbsp;

-What we’re finding is that these property types are so popular that we are seeing one level properties being sold for more money than similar homes that have two levels.
-According to the statistics, there are 10,000 people who retire every day.
+These property types are so popular that we are seeing one-level properties being sold for more money than similar homes that have two levels.
+According to the statistics, 10,000 people retire every day.
 Of this group of people, a lot of them are looking to downsize their large homes and move into a smaller space with fewer stairs.&nbsp;

 Because we have so few one-level homes in the Portland metro area, the next best option for these buyers is a master on the main home, which features the master bedroom on the main floor of the property.
 We are also seeing these properties sell quicker and for more money.
 Recently, **I had a client who bought a three-level property because it had a master on the main and they really needed that bedroom on the first floor.&nbsp;**